DataFire/Integrations/integrations/generated/swaggerhub/README.md

 This is the registry API for SwaggerHub.
 It allows you to access, manage, and update your APIs and Domains in SwaggerHub bypassing the Web application.

 # Authentication
-Use your personal API Key: you may find it by visiting the   [API Key page](https://app.swaggerhub.com/settings/apiKey).
+Use your personal API Key: you can find it by visiting the [API Key page](https://app.swaggerhub.com/settings/apiKey).

 ## Actions